 - High school diploma or GED. - Submission of high school transcript or GED or a transcript from a post-secondary school.
-High school seniors who wish to participate in early admission should supply a transcript after high school graduation. - Transfer credits for any course that has a PLG prefix will be accepted from American Bar Association (ABA)-approved programs only.
+High school seniors who wish to participate in early admission should supply a transcript after high school graduation. - Transfer credits for any course that has a PLG prefix will be accepted from American Bar Association (ABA)-approved programs.
+Exceptions can be made for non-ABA program credits upon a content review.
 The student must have earned at least a "C" for the course to be considered for transfer credit.
 Transfer credit for courses with a PLG prefix are limited to a total of nine credits.
 PLG 200 will not be accepted for transfer from another institution. - Credit for assessment for courses with a PLG prefix are limited to a total of three credits. - The combined number of transfer credit and credit by assessment for PLG-prefix courses is limited to nine. - Any student who has successfully completed, with at least a "C," any PLG course or equivalent at LCCC or another ABA-approved college more than seven years before admission or readmission will be required to repeat these courses. - Paralegal Studies students are responsible for locating and selecting internship placement sites.
 Students are responsible for presenting credential levels required by the internship site.
 It is the sole discretion of the internship site and future employers as to what level of credentialing is required by the position roles.
 Students who possess a "record" status may experience limitations in available internship placements and future employment in the paralegal field.